The Rise of AI Language Pathologists: Exploring Two-level Prompt Learning for Few-shot Weakly-supervised Whole Slide

-In this paper, we introduce the novel problem of Few-shot Weakly-supervised WSI Classification (FSWC) for the first time.
-We proposed a Two-level Prompt Learning MIL framework named TOP to solve the FSWC problem effectively.
-TOP utilizes GPT-4 to generate both instance-level and bag-level visual descriptions to facilitate instance feature aggregation and bag-level prompt learning.
-Experiments on three WSI classification tasks shows the high performance of TOP in FSWC tasks.
+As widely acknowledged, training a pathological foundation model demands a substantial corpus of correlated pathological images and textual data, in addition to significant computational resources.
+This poses considerable challenges in the field of computational pathology, characterized by high data privacy, scarce annotations, and extensive storage requirements.
+More recently, prominent research endeavors \cite{66,67} have entered the spotlight, aiming to develop a comprehensive vision-language model within the domain of digital pathology.
+Nevertheless, the focus of this study is to some extent orthogonal to these studies.
+The objective of our method is to develop new prompt-learning strategies based on an existing large vision-language model for few-shot learning.
+More importantly, our method can be combined with any large vision-language models (either in general natural image domain or pathology-specific domain) for few-shot WSI classification, not limited to the CLIP model used in the paper.

 However, this paper has certain limitations, mainly due to the effectiveness of the proposed prompt depending on the capabilities of the large model.
 If the large model fails to provide effective descriptions, it can affect the model's performance.
 This study aims to inspire further research that combines foundational models with large-scale language models for the classification of pathology Whole Slide Images.
 Such research endeavors will herald a new era in AI pathology.